svn2github/rackspace-cloud-files-cdn/trunk/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Backup uploads directory (optional, if doing initial upload)
 4. Use it!
 Save money!

+== Screenshots ==

+1. Admin page when all files are synced.

+2. Admin page when there files that need synced.

+3. Admin page while syncing files in real-time.

 == Changelog ==